William Byron dominates NASCAR's first road course race of season, wins at COTA | TSN

 Byron fought back to pass him with 25 laps to go and both cars pitted on the same lap.
 Chastain then got hung up in traffic on the re-entry and fell several cars behind.

 That gave Byron the chance to open the gap he needed to keep Bell behind him at the end.
-Ty Gibbs, the 21-year-old grandson of team owner Joe Gibbs, finished third after getting passed by Bell.
+Ty Gibbs, the 21-year-old grandson of team owner Joe Gibbs, finished third after getting passed by Bell with three laps to go.

+“Another lap I would have gotten there for sure,” Bell said.
+“Passing (Byron) would have been difficult.
+I needed him to make a mistake and he didn’t make a mistake.”

 UP NEXT